janbodnar/Java-Advanced/async/README.md

 non-blocking code by running a task on a separate thread than the main application thread and notifying the main thread about its progress, completion, or failure.

+The `CompletableFuture.get()` method is blocking.
+It waits until the `Future` is completed and returns the result after its completion.

 The `runAsync(Runnable runnable)` returns a new `CompletableFuture` that is asynchronously completed by a task running in the `ForkJoinPool.commonPool()` after it runs the given action.
 (It execute tasks in a thread obtained from the global `ForkJoinPool.commonPool()`)